CloudSecurityAlliance/Dependency-Timeline-Audit/README.md

 - Virtual environments (if applicable).
 - Remote systems (as needed).

-Goal: create an actual baseline of what is installed and used.
-Do not require the use of third party tools.
+Goal: Create an actual baseline of what is installed and used.
+Do not require the use of third party tools, but we want to support third party tools.

 ## 3. Get Package Information